ScaledMap/LoadOut/README.md

 -----------------------------------------
 The linux application has been updated.
 The windows application is way behind the linux build at the moment

+edit may 30: the music category now has an option to open your youtube links in that category in a playlist.
+Kind of a clever solution to putting together a simple way to play music.
+Way easier than selenium or using the api.
+Cleaned up the images section. can edit and remove images from the images section.
+Cleaned up a bunch of bugs.
+Images only show up if they are added to the photos category at the moment.
+That isn't the ideal behavior I just need to think about how i handle that for a bit.

 edit may 16: changed the background for the categoriess section.
 It can be adjusted in the customize.ini file.
 Design feels 100 percent better now.
 I have a ton of bookmarks so sometimes bugs slip through when i test it without my bookmarks in the database.